hangyulyi/hyve/README.md

 ## Search translated Korean words from database

 ### How to use:
-If you can tell, the data file isn't there and that's because it can't be public.
+As you can tell, the data file isn't there and that's because it can't be public.
 However, any .json file structured like the following will have no issues running.

 ```
 [